 The OMB estimated the Federal government would spend $3.803 trillion by the end of FY 2013.
 Instead, the cuts from sequestration kicked in, and only $3.455 was spent.
 Since government spending is a component of GDP, these spending cuts slow economic growth.
-This is very risky at this phase in the business cycle, which is just starting to expand after the 2008 financial crisis.
+This was very risky at this phase in the business cycle, which was just starting to expand after the 2008 financial crisis.

 It includes Social Security ($808 billion), Medicare ($492 billion) and Medicaid ($265 billion).
 All other mandatory programs total $521 billion.
 These include programs like Food Stamps, Unemployment Compensation, and Supplemental Security for the Disabled.
 Interest on the national debt was $221 billion, and it must also be paid.

 Discretionary - Just over a third of spending, or $1.147 trillion, went toward Discretionary programs.
-Even without sequestration, this is significantly lower than in prior years, when around 40 percent of the budget was discretionary.
+Even without sequestration, this is significantly lower than in prior years, when around 40% of the budget was discretionary.
 That's important because that's the only portion of the budget that the President and Congress can negotiate each year.
 Just under half of that ($522 billion) is being spent on all Federal government activities not related to defense.
 The President cut every department's budget except for Education, which rose to $69.8 billion from $67.4 billion in FY 2012.
 However, Congress cut that, to $65.7 billion.
 Here's the budget and actual spending for all major departments:

 FY 2013 Discretionary Department Budget and Actual Spending (in billions)